Breadcrumbs

 • 12% for Other Miscellaneous Expenses

 Students will need to provide documentation to support the reduction of household income and current situation.
-Once a student has gathered the appropriate documentation, they should complete the Income Adjustment Request Form with the help of the Coordinator of Financial Aid at their college.
+Once a student has gathered the appropriate documentation, they should contact the Financial Aid Office on campus for assistance in completing the Income Adjustment Request Form.

 In some cases, it may be necessary to request an IRS Tax Return Transcript; to do so, click here. and review “What You Need” to determine how you’d like to receive your tax transcript (online or by mail).
 Click the appropriate button and follow remaining prompts.
 Using the Get Transcript by Mail option takes approximately 10 days to receive by mail.
 Should the timing exceed 10 days, the Financial Aid Office may be able to accept a copy of the filed and signed tax return in place of the IRS Tax Return Transcript.